AleksaMCode/cache-simulator/README.md

 ```

 ## Trace file
 <p align="justify">Trace file is the name of the text file which contains memory access traces.
 The trace files are in ASCII format, so they are human-readable form.
-Each line in the trace file represents a single memory reference and contains the following data:
+Each line in the trace file represents a single memory reference and contains the following data:</p>
 <table align="center">
   <tr>
     <td>instruction_type</td>